 Koshi Tappu Wildlife Reserve encompasses the activities of boating in the Sapta Koshi River, observing diverse flora and fauna, watching the flaunting birds, driving to Koshi Barrage, walking through the dense woods of Koshi Tappu, lunch in an open area, and living in Koshi Tappu Wildlife Reserve camp.
-You will also see the local villagers which also have thatched roofs built with thatch grass of Koshi Tappu Wildlife Reserve.
+You will also see the local villagers which also have thatched roofs built with thatch grass Koshi Tappu Wildlife Reserve.

-In Koshi Tappu Wildlife Reserve, you will be flying to Biratnagar and stay at Koshi Tappu Wildlife Camp.
+In Koshi Tappu Wildlife Reserve, you will be flying to Biratnagar and staying at Koshi Tappu Wildlife Camp.
 From early morning sunrise to sunset, you will explore and observe the entire area.
 Each day is scheduled to make travelers visit different sides and areas of Koshi Tappu Wildlife Reserve.
-Nepal Adventure Team makes sure that travelers have a great time and each moment is utilized and cherished in nature and the wilderness of Koshi Tappu Wildlife Reserve.
-You can also check the other option of Nepal jungle safari to enjoy the wilderness and calmness of wildlife and nature of Nepal.
+Nepal Adventure Team makes sure that travelers have a great time and that each moment is utilized and cherished in nature and the wilderness of Koshi Tappu Wildlife Reserve.
+You can also check the other option of Nepal jungle safari to enjoy the wilderness and calmness of the wildlife and nature of Nepal.

 Koshi Tappu Wildlife Reserve